harveybc/timeseries-gan/REFERENCE.md

 2.  **Conditional Generation**: Date/time features and previous step's synthetic output for temporal conditioning.
 3.  **Generative Adversarial Network (GAN)**: Adversarial training for improved synthetic data quality, where the generator is a composite model.

+### Feature Engineering and Consistency

+A critical aspect of the SC-VAE-GAN's training stability is ensuring feature consistency between the synthetic data produced by the generator and the real data used to train the discriminator.
+Both data streams must present the same number and order of features to the discriminator.

+To address this, the `GeneratorPlugin` incorporates a dedicated method, `prepare_features_for_discriminator`.
+This method processes raw real data batches before they are fed to the discriminator during training.
+Its responsibilities include:

+1.  **Calculating Technical Indicators**: It applies the same technical indicator calculations (e.g., RSI, MACD, Bollinger Bands) to the real data as those defined for the synthetic data generation process.
+2.  **Generating Cyclical Date/Time Features**: It computes cyclical representations of date and time components (e.g., hour of day, day of week) from the real data's timestamps.
+3.  **Feature Alignment and Ordering**: It ensures that the processed real data contains all 57 features specified in the system configuration (e.g., `full_feature_names_ordered`).
+Any features missing after the previous steps are padded (e.g., with 0.0 if necessary), and all features are arranged in the precise order expected by the discriminator.

+By applying this consistent feature engineering pipeline to the real data, the system guarantees that the discriminator receives input with the expected shape (e.g., `(batch_size, sequence_length, 57)`), resolving potential feature mismatch errors and contributing to a more stable and effective adversarial training process.
+This preparation step is handled within the `TrainingCoordinator` by calling the `generator_plugin.prepare_features_for_discriminator()` method on real data batches.

 ### Autoencoder Model Analysis

 The pre-trained autoencoder models (located in `examples/results/phase_4_3/`) implement a sophisticated encoder-decoder architecture: